chenpanliao/cccR/README.md

 cccR
 ====

-A R package focus on color contrast calculator for behavioral ecologist
+A R package focus on color contrast calculator for behavioral ecologists.

+This project is under development.